WilliamClements/Parthenopea/README.md

 Files taken from the wild have many flaws that could trip us up.
 Tools like https://www.polyphone.io/ still function fine when opening those flawed files.
 In Parthenopea, glitches encountered and worked around are documented in a *Scan Report*.

 ## Instrument consolidation
 Sampling the **natural** Instrument over many small ranges of Pitch and/or Velocity tends to sound better in the playback.
 But the authors often spread these many Zones over multiple SoundFont Instruments, each with a manageable Zone count.
 Naive implementations, mapping one to one, give bad results.
-So Parthenopea, prior to synthesis, logically combines *partial* Instruments into one that has all the zones.
+So Parthenopea, prior to synthesis, logically combines *partial* Instruments into one that has all the Zones.

 ## Zone selection
-Don't like to **search**, at note synthesis time, through an Instrument's Zones to isolate one whose Pitch and Velocity ranges surround the two incoming note parameters.
+Don't like to **search**, at note synthesis time, through an Instrument's Zones to isolate one whose Pitch and Velocity ranges peg the two incoming note parameters.
 Parthenopea improves that by computing a winners' cache -- search is thus reduced to an array lookup.

 ## Performance
 Don't ask :slightly_frowning_face: !
 The bottlenecks are: